 Food Restrictions and Periods of Rest (“Descanso”) in the Plant Teachers Diet

 The following food restrictions usually apply to the shamanic diet: no salt, sugar, vinegar, sweets, spices or chilli, fats, oil, seasoning, canned food, stimulants, alcohol, fruit (including bananas, pineapple, mango and all sweet, tropical and citrus fruit), fruit juices, red meat, garlic, onions, lemons, industrial drinks, chilled drinks and no spaghetti/pasta/noodle, or caffeine-based drinks are allowed.
 Strictly, no pork, peccary, or wild boar meat and derivatives.
-However, in the shamanic diet with Don Guido, there will be periods of rest (called “descanso”, in Spanish), during which the rigorous diet will be temporarily suspended and one will be allowed to eat almost normally, food may have little salt and/or sugar, fruit (like bananas, papayas, mandarins, oranges, green & red apples), as well as rice, pasta, eggs, vegetables (like carrots, broccoli and cabbage) and lean, roasted/grilled chicken may be reintroduced, to complement the diet with fish, porridge, rice pudding and salad.
+Depending on who will be your teacher, there may be periods of rest (called “descanso”, in Spanish), during which the rigorous diet will be temporarily suspended and one will be allowed to eat almost normally, food may have little salt and/or sugar, fruit (like bananas, papayas, mandarins, oranges, green & red apples), as well as rice, pasta, eggs, vegetables – like carrots (allowed in the shamanic dieta by Don Armando), broccoli (allowed in the shamanic dieta by Don Armando), cabbage, and lean, roasted/grilled chicken (allowed in the shamanic dieta by Don Armando) may be reintroduced, to complement the diet with fish, porridge, rice pudding and salad.
 The periods of rest will count as the last 3 days of each cycle of 15 days, in the 45 days diet with master trees, and the last 5 days of each cycle of 1 month, in the 3-6 months shamanic plant diet apprenticeship training.
 During the periods of rest, one should still concentrate on his/her shamanic work, remain in the centre, take part to all ceremonies and rituals as usual, and avoid going to town.
-The food in the “flexible diet” temporarily allowed during the periods of break will be shamanically “treated” with icaros by Don Guido so that it won’t conflict or negatively influence your diet training.
+The food in the “flexible diet” temporarily allowed during the periods of break will be shamanically “treated” with icaros so that it won’t conflict or negatively influence your diet training.

 Food Allowed in the Plant Teachers Diet